 - Repossession (which will require a court order)

 If you’re out of work and facing mortgage arrears, it is highly unlikely that you’ll be able to add arrears to the capital portion of your mortgage.
 Similarly, a repayment holiday may also be a non-starter.
-If you let the bank repossess your home, you will incur further costs, adding to your debt burden going forward.
-Also, your credit status will be adverse — affecting your ability to obtain another home loan when you get back on your feet.
+If you let the bank repossess your home, you will incur further costs, adding to your debt burden in the future.
+Your credit status will also be adverse, affecting your ability to obtain another home loan when you get back on your feet.